QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 NLsolve.jl
 ------------------

-The `NLsolve.jl <https://github.com/JuliaNLSolvers/NLsolve.jl/>`_ package provides functions to solve for multivariate systems of equations and fixed points
+The `NLsolve.jl <https://github.com/JuliaNLSolvers/NLsolve.jl/>`_ package provides functions to solve for multivariate systems of equations and fixed points.

 From the documentation, to solve for a system of equations without providing a Jacobian